PiSaucer/Hackerrank-cpp/README.md

 # Hackerrank (C++ Version)

 This repo holds the hacker rank assignments that I have completed with their directions, test cases, and template solutions.
 THERE ARE NO ANSWERS in this repo, it just custom makefiles along with case tests to ensure the code passes.
-It's has the assignments as the website however it works offline, it you locally clone/fork it.
+It has the assignments as the website, however, it works offline if you locally clone/fork it.
 I encourage you to download this repo locally to be able to run the make commands with ease.

 - [Solve Me First](solve-me-first/) - [Problem](https://www.hackerrank.com/challenges/solve-me-first/problem)
 - [Birthday Cake Candles](birthday-cake-candles/) - [Problem](https://www.hackerrank.com/challenges/birthday-cake-candles/problem)